2012-12-05

 Using Rule of Sarrus, Cramer's Rule, and Python to Solve a System of Three Linear Equations

-I must mention that the code below is a fresh prototype, and lacks error-trapping at this time (for example, nothing traps for division by zero).
+I must mention that the code below is very simple, and lacks error-trapping (for example, nothing traps for division by zero).
 Reason for this rough implementation is to keep the code readable as an example of using the rules of Sarrus and Cramer, rather than an actual implementation that would be used in a real system.

 # System of three linear equations